 Deep cleanings refer to the nonsurgical and popular periodontal disease treatments: scaling and root planing.
-Scaling and root planing help fight periodontal disease by mechanically removing all calculus, and the bacteria that comes with it, from the patient’s teeth and root surfaces.
+Scaling and root planing help fight periodontal disease by mechanically removing all calculus and the bacteria that comes with it, from the patient’s teeth and root surfaces.
 While deep cleanings are typically done to treat periodontal disease, they are also used for patients who haven’t had a regular dental cleaning in a while and have moderate amounts of calculus (tartar) below their gum line.

 Periodontal disease begins when plaque is left on the teeth and around the gum line.
 Over time, this plaque is mixed with saliva and calculus, which contains harmful bacteria, is created.
 Eventually, this calculus will attach to teeth and root surfaces.
 This then results in gums becoming irritated, inflamed, and infected.
 Once this occurs, the patient officially has periodontal disease.
 When left untreated, this gum infection can lead to serious consequences, including jaw bone loss, teeth movement, and loss of teeth.

 Periodontal disease is diagnosed by taking necessary x-rays and detailed measurements of all gum tissues that surround teeth.
-Gum tissue measurements are necessary because when calculus and bacteria resides in the mouth, it causes the gum tissue to detach from the root surface, creating deep pockets.
+Gum tissue measurements are necessary because when calculus and bacteria reside in the mouth, it causes the gum tissue to detach from the root surface, creating deep pockets.
 Pockets that are deeper than 3mm are an indication that periodontal disease is present and a deep cleaning is necessary.